 - Provide ecological uplift of surface waters and habitats that contribute to Days Creek in immediate to very close proximity to the former Kerr-McGee Chemical Corporation Wood Treating Facility (Tronox LLC) offsetting the resource injuries and ecologial service losses that have occurred over time.

 - Decrease risk and severity of storm water flooding

 The goal of the Natural Resource Damage Assessment (NRDA) is to make the public whole by restoring injured natural resources.
 NRDA Trustees within the State of Texas have chosen the City of Texarkana, TX as a location to restore natural resources that have been damaged over the years by harmful chemicals and oils.
 The City received a grant of $9.8 million to address issues, restore and naturalize the creeks within the city that will benefit the public.
 The project is call Days Creek Watershed Restoration, and it will provide access, recreation, biodiversity, and decreased risk/severity of storm water threats such as flooding.
 Creeks that will benefit from this large scale project will include, Cowhorn Creek, Days Creek, Howard Creek, Swampoodle Creek, and Waggoner Creek.
 The site map overview of all projects is included below.
 For information regarding the timeline of the work plan and detailed tabs for each individual project please click here.
-For additional questions please contact City Planner, Keith Beason.
+For additional questions please contact Administrative Programs Manager, Keith Beason.